microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceupdatemessage-favorite.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Change the status of a list of service update messages to favorited for the login user.
+Change the status of a list of [serviceUpdateMessage](../resources/serviceupdatemessage.md)s to favorite for the login user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).